 Already a member?
 Log in

-Only logged-in Which? members can view the full results, including the circulation boosters we thought were the easiest to use and our expert assessment of the evidence for this type of product.
+Only logged-in Which? members can view the full results, including the products we thought were the easiest to use and our expert assessment of the evidence for devices that claim to boost circulation.

-If you aren't logged in, you'll see the key specs and info for all the circulation boosters we tested in alphabetical order below.
+If you aren't logged in, you'll see the key specs and info for all the products we tested in alphabetical order below.
 Join Which? to get instant access to our full test results today.

 Bodi-Tek